Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 1. Eradicate Distractions

-Preparing for exams with plenty of friends will not take you far.
+Preparing for exams with many friends will not take you far.

 Of course, it’s fun to have friends around to interact with.
 And in fact, their progress might be motivating.